Symbolic powers of codimension two Cohen-Macaulay ideals: Introduction

-It is interesting to note in the above theorem that it is the number of generators of $I$ that determines if $I^{(m)}=I^m$ for all $m\geq 1$.
-An immediate consequence of Theorem \ref{thm:all powers equal} is that if $I = I_X$ is the ideal of a set of reduced points $X \subseteq \mathbb{P}^2$, then $I_X^{(m)}= I_X^m$ for all $m \geq 1$ if and only if $X$ is a complete intersection (see Remark \ref{PowersEquality}).
+Theorem \ref{thm:all powers equal} is a graded version of work of Ulrich \cite{U} and Morey \cite{Mo} which considered local versions of this problem.
+Given the current interest in the containment problem for homogeneous ideals, the purpose of Section 2 is to provide a proof of Theorem \ref{thm:all powers equal} in the graded case.
+In fact, we give a slightly more general result by also proving a similar statement for codimension three arithmetically Gorenstein schemes.

-We now outline the structure and main results of this paper.
-In Section 2, we develop the machinery to prove Theorem \ref{thm:all powers equal}.
-In particular, using the graded strands of a certain Koszul complex, we show that under suitable technical hypotheses, one can construct the graded minimal free resolutions of powers of perfect homogeneous ideals of codimension two (see Theorem \ref{thm:EN exact}).
-We believe this result to be of independent interest.
+We are additionally interested in the graded minimal free resolutions (i.e., Betti numbers) of ideals that meet the hypotheses of Theorem \ref{thm:all powers equal}.
+Using the graded strands of a certain Koszul complex, we show that under suitable technical hypotheses, one can construct the graded minimal free resolutions of powers of perfect homogeneous ideals of codimension two (see Theorem \ref{thm:EN exact}).
+As we describe in Remarks \ref{altapproach} and \ref{HSVremark}, these resolutions could also be constructed using \cite{HSV}, \cite{ABW} or \cite{Tc}; we present a more targeted proof of this known result.

+Our new contributions are in the remaining sections.
 In Section 3, we discuss the relative importance of the different hypotheses in Theorem~\ref{thm:all powers equal} by providing a menagerie of examples.
 Among other things, we show that the assumption that $X$ be arithmetically Cohen-Macaulay is essential in codimension two.
 If it is dropped, then it might happen that all symbolic and ordinary powers of $I$ are equal but $I$ has more than $n$ generators -- see Example \ref{ex:5 lines} and Theorem \ref{thm: complete intersections codim4}.
 In contrast, we provide some evidence that the condition on the codimension can be extended to codimension three in the ACM situation -- see Examples \ref{ex:P3P4} and \ref{ex:scrolls}.
 All of these considerations lead us to ask Question \ref{Q1} as an indication of possible future directions for this investigation.
-Finally, we examine the local complete intersection hypothesis and propose Conjecture \ref{conj:not LCI}.
-A collection of examples related to the ideal of fat points in $\mathbb{P}^2$ (see Examples \ref{ex:lci 1}, \ref{ex:lci 2} and \ref{ex:lci 3}) which satisfy $I^{(m)} = I^m$ is also provided.
+Finally, we examine the hypothesis that $X$ be locally a complete intersection and propose Conjecture \ref{conj:not LCI}.
+A collection of examples concerning ideals of fat points in $\mathbb{P}^2$ (see Examples \ref{ex:lci 1}, \ref{ex:lci 2} and \ref{ex:lci 3}) which satisfy $I^{(m)} = I^m$ is also provided.

 In Section 4 we present an application of Theorem \ref{thm:all powers equal} to points in $\P^1 \times \P^1$.
 Specifically, we verify the following statement, which was conjectured in \cite[Conjecture 4.1]{GHVT}.
 (See Corollary \ref{P1xP1 result} for a slightly more precise statement.)